Actual radio image of a black hole (Source: here)

 The bottom of the black hole stretches to infinity (Source: here)

-The prediction of infinity at the singularity is a major conceptual and practical problem.
+Infinity, as in the singularity, presents major conceptual and practical problems.
 After all, infinity is generally not found in nature and it is impossible to do calculations with infinity.
-General Relativity is basically rendered useless by its own prediction of infinity, at least as far as describing reality in the singularity is concerned.
+General Relativity is therefore rendered useless by its own prediction of infinity, at least as far as describing reality in the singularity is concerned.
+In other words, at the very point where the two theories are supposed to reconcile one of the theories (General Relativity) breaks down.

 Â